lucylow/Martha_Stewart/README.md

 # Martha Stewart
-**Algorithmic Trading** also known as Automated Trading, Black-Box Trading, or Algo-Trading.
+**Algorithmic Trading** also known as Automated Trading, Black-Box Trading, or Algo-Trading

 ---